7RU7H/Standard-Model-Of-The-Universe/README.md

 Similarly to Bernolilli's equation the limits of an event where bodies of not just liquids can have measurable and observable inputs, outputs and physical processes inside the observed event scope.
 Quantum and regular physical processes are one and the same.

-The existence and proof of Dipolar gases and the permanent electric dipolar to measure phase locking provide proof that observation such that phsycial events to monitor or control quark interrelationships inside an event scope.
+The existence and proof of Dipolar gases and the permanent electric dipolar to measure phase locking provide proof that observation such that psychical events to monitor or control quark interrelationships inside an event scope.

-The Hydrodynamics of Quantum soups at any point have obserable and predictable *"fingerprint"* of the pathing of all quarks with and outside a Quark soup.
+The Hydrodynamics of Quantum soups at any point have observable and predictable *"fingerprint"* of the pathing of all quarks with and outside a Quark soup.

 Therefore this paper postulates a Quantum principle of exchange reducible to a Reynolds number for and energy losses and gains, due to Quantum Entanglement.